 This Service-Learning program is designed to give students a firsthand look at the immigration challenges and border politics that face Spain and Northern Africa.
-Students will participate in the spring semester program in Segovia and will complete their Service-Learning placement with the local branch of the Red Cross working to provide support to the immigrant population in Segovia.
-At the end of the Segovia portion of the program, students will travel as a group through southern Spain to the Port of Algerciras (Cádiz) where they will experience the trip by ferry from Spain to Tangiers, Morocco.
-The last month of the program will be spent in Fes, Morocco, continuing the Service-Learning experience with another local branch of the Red Cross (Red Crescent) working to provide aid to sub-Saharan refugees and immigrants.
+Students will participate in the Fall semester program in Segovia and will complete their Service-Learning placement with a local nonprofit or non-governmental organization working to provide support to the immigrant population in Segovia.
+At the end of the Segovia portion of the program, students will travel as a group through southern Spain to the Port of Algeciras (Cádiz) where they will experience the trip by ferry from Spain to Tangiers, Morocco.
+The last two weeks of the program will be spent in Fes, Morocco, continuing the Service-Learning experience with local NGOs or non-profit organizations working to provide aid to sub-Saharan refugees and immigrants.

 All courses offered are recognized and approved for academic credit by various GEO partner institutions.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information, in particular how many contact hours are required for Service-Learning credits.

 *Spring Semester Students: If you receive financial aid, you will need to be enrolled in at least 240 contact hours in order to be considered full time.